apos37/gravity-zwr/readme.txt

     ];
     return $fields;
 } );`

-Once this is added, the “Referral Source” field will be included in your Gravity Forms Zoom Webinar feed settings.

-== Migrating from Old Plugin ==

-This plugin uses the same text domain as the other one by Michael Bourne, so all of the settings and webinar feeds that you previously set up will remain.
-All you need to do is install and activate this plugin while the other one is activated.
-No need to set everything up again. :)

-== Support ==

 = Where can I request features and get further support? = Join my [Discord support server](https://discord.gg/3HnzNEJVnR)